datacarpentry/semester-biology/materials/course-intro.md

 * Lessons integrated with weekly assignments
 * Practice is really important for learning skills like this
-* Work through video lessons and exercises before class
-* Class sessions will have both full class Q&A w/live codeing and 1:1 help
 * All exercises are part of the assignments.
 * Work on them until you get stuck and then ask for help, don't struggle for hours on online help sites
 * Assignments for the first 12 weeks of class and then optional ungraded content though the end of the semester
+* Assignments due end of the day on Monday
+* I encourage you to keep up with deadlines whenever possible.
+Each step of the course builds on the last step and students who get behind often have a hard time catching up.
-* Assignments due end of the day on Monday, but with an automatic 48 hour extension if you need it
+* That said, life happens, so there is an automatic 48 hour extension if you need it.
+You don't need to ask, you can just turn things in up to 48 hours late.
+* If you need a longer extension just ask.
+You don't need to disclose personal information to me to get an extension.
+Just let me know how long you need.

 ### Website